 - The contact details of the company’s data protection officer

 - What actions that are being taken by the company to mitigate the consequences

 According to the text, the assessment should address the necessity of the data processing activity, outline the risks, and offer measures that will be used to avoid said risks.
-Unfortunately, the text isn’t exhaustive on all of the specific instances that require a DPIA – it only provides a few examples of high-risk data processing activities:
+Ultimately, the DPIA should result in a judgement on whether or not the potential risks of a processing activity is justified.

 - “automated processing for purposes of profiling and similar activities intended to evaluate personal aspects of data subjects”

-- “processing on a large scale of special categories of data or of data relating to criminal convictions and offences”
+- “processing on a large scale of special categories of data or of data relating to criminal convictions and offenses”